John Candy: Legacy

-Wagons East was completed using a stunt double and special effects and released five months after Candy's death.
+Wagons East, completed using a stunt double and special effects, was released five months after Candy's death.
 His final completed film was Canadian Bacon, a satirical comedy by Michael Moore released a year after Candy's death.
 Candy played American sheriff Bud Boomer, who led an "invasion" of Canada.
 Candy recorded a voice for the TV film The Magic 7 in the early 1990s.
 The film remained in production for years owing to animation difficulties and production delays, and it was eventually shelved.

 Candy was posthumously inducted into Canada's Walk of Fame in 1998.
 In May 2006, Candy became one of the first four entertainers ever honoured by Canada Post by being featured on a postage stamp.
-On October 31, 2020, Toronto Mayor John Tory proclaimed "John Candy Day" in honour of what would have been John Candy's 70th birthday.
+On October 31, 2020, Toronto Mayor John Tory proclaimed "John Candy Day" in honour of what would have been Candy's 70th birthday.

 Blues Brothers 2000 is dedicated to three people, including Candy, who played a supporting role in the original Blues Brothers.
 A tribute to Candy was hosted by Dan Aykroyd at the 2007 Grey Cup festivities in Toronto in November 2007.

 Experimental rock band Ween's album Chocolate and Cheese, released in 1994, is "dedicated in loving memory to John Candy (1950–1994)".
-At the time lead singer Gene Ween remarked, "There was so much going on about [the suicide of] Kurt Cobain, and nobody mentioned John Candy at all.
+At the time, lead singer Gene Ween remarked, "There was so much going on about Kurt Cobain, and nobody mentioned John Candy at all.
 I have a special little spot in my heart for him."

 After his death, the John Candy Visual Arts Studio at Neil McNeil Catholic High School in Toronto was dedicated in his honour.
-Candy, one of the school's most famous alumni, said during one of his annual visits to the school, "My success is simply rooted in the values and discipline and respect for others that I was taught at Neil McNeil."
-It has been suggested, among others, that the Canadian Screen Awards be given the official nickname "The Candys", both in honour of the actor and because the name suggests Canada.
+Candy, one of the school's most famous alumni, said during one of his annual visits to the school: "My success is simply rooted in the values and discipline and respect for others that I was taught at Neil McNeil."
+It has been suggested that the Canadian Screen Awards be given the official nickname "The Candys", both in honour of him and because the name suggests Canada.

-American comedian Conan O'Brien credits Candy as giving him advice that led to his career in comedy.
-O'Brien met Candy while at Harvard and said, "Mr. Candy...
-I'm thinking I might try comedy."
-To this, Candy replied very seriously: "You don't try comedy.
-You do it or you don't do it."
+American comedian Conan O'Brien met Candy while studying at Harvard University and told him, "Mr. Candy, I'm thinking I might try comedy."
+Candy replied very seriously, "You don't try comedyyou do it or you don't do it."
+O'Brien said this advice led to his career in comedy.

-John Candy: I Like Me, a documentary film about Candy's life and career, was directed by Colin Hanks and produced by Ryan Reynolds.
-It premiered on September 4, 2025, as the opening film of the Toronto International Film Festival.
-Some archival footage of Candy was also seen in the documentary film You Had To Be There: How the Toronto Godspell Ignited the Comedy Revolution, Spread Love & Overalls, and Created a Community That Changed the World (In a Canadian Kind of Way), which premiered at the same festival two days later.
+John Candy: I Like Me, a documentary film about Candy's life and career directed by Colin Hanks, premiered as the opening film of the 2025 Toronto International Film Festival on September 4.
+Some archival footage of Candy was also seen in the documentary film You Had to Be There, which premiered at the same festival two days later.